CognisynAI/Mission/README.md

 ### **REAL WORLD GEOSPATIAL MAPPING**

-Accurate Terrain Representation: e.g. BlackShark.ai's technology, which can convert satellite imagery into 3D maps, can be used to accurately recreate real-world terrains and landscapes in the game.
+Accurate Terrain Representation: e.g. Open GeoWeb.netowrk or BlackShark.ai's technology, which can convert satellite imagery into 3D maps, can be used to accurately recreate real-world terrains and landscapes in the game.
 This would provide players with a more realistic and relatable environment.

 Dynamic Environmental Simulation: The multidimensional data can be used to simulate environmental changes over time, reflecting the impact of player decisions and natural processes on the game's world.

-Integration with Unreal Engine
+Integration with Unreal Engine or open game engine.

-High-Quality Visuals: Unreal Engine is known for its high-fidelity graphics.
-Working with BlackShark.ai's geospatial data with Unreal Engine can result in visually stunning and immersive environments.

 Interactive and Responsive Environments:
 The combination allows for the creation of environments that are not only visually realistic but also interactive.
 Players can see the direct impact of their actions on the virtual world in real-time.